 Classic Resume Templates

-Classic templates are traditional or basic formats that are simple and easy to read.
-They tend to use a clean and minimal design, with clear headings and sections that are easy to follow.
+Traditional or basic formats that are easy to read.
+They tend to use a clean and minimal design, with headings and sections that are easy to follow.

 Creative Resume Templates

-Traditional or basic formats that are simple and easy to read.
-They tend to use a clean and minimal design, with clear headings and sections that are easy to follow.
-A must-have for a professional CV in a creative industry is including social media with a portfolio.
+Traditional or basic formats that are eye-catching.
+They tend to use a clean and minimal design, with headings and sections that are easy to follow.
+A must-have for a CV in the creative industry includes a portfolio.

 Infographic Resume Templates